Krylov Complexity in early universe: Krylov complexity with open-system methodology

-From this formula, we can observe that $\xi$ is not strictly constant; it varies with respect to $a$ and $k$.
+From this formula, we observe that $\xi$ is not strictly constant; it varies with respect to $a$ and $k$.
 Consequently, a significant change in the background will have a substantial impact on Krylov complexity.
 In this section, we examined the general properties of Krylov complexity without providing the precise formula for $\phi_n$.
-To fully capture the information concerning Krylov complexity within the framework of the open system method, it is essential to have the exact wave function for $\phi_n$.
+To fully capture the information concerning Krylov complexity within the framework of the open-system methodology, it is essential to have the exact wave function for $\phi_n$.